If you want to change the color of your upholstery, these are the questions you need to consider to decide if you can

 Do you know if the fabric will not shrink during the dyeing process?

-There are aerosol "spray dyes" or "instant dyes" out there, but we don't carry any for this kind of project.
+There are aerosol "spray dyes" or "instant dyes" out there, but we don't carry any for .
 Many of these dyes are in reality pigment + binder products which can wear off onto whatever rubs or sits on it.
 Also, it is very difficult to spray them evenly with aerosol cans.
 You will get uneven, splotchy, ugly results unless you are a lot better at it then we were when we tried one of these type products.

 If you can't dye it, how about painting it!

 You can use fabric paints on almost all fabrics as long as they haven't been treated with anything that will cause the paint to bead up, like Scotch Guard, etc. Spraying or airbrushing them on (outdoors is best - on a warm sunny day) is the easiest way to get a more even coverage, rather than brushing.
 Rather than heatsetting with an iron on every square inch, you would want to use the Versatex no-heat fixative or Jacquard Airfix mixed in with your paint right before you use it (which requires air-drying for 4-6 days) for good results.
 Thinner paints for spraying would also be more transparent (like dye) and so any patterns would show right through.
 The Airbrush ink below works best for spraying, the others for hand painting, unless you thin them.